Implementing an on-line energy reduction game

 “One of our key target areas of wealth loss has been energy waste,” he explained.
 “Each year, our small community sends millions of dollars to utility companies that could be invested in our local businesses, non-profits, churches, and schools.
 Yet, each household has many opportunities to reduce energy waste, save money, and help the environment.”

-Mark will use his TogetherGreen fellowship to expand the Dropoly platform in a variety of ways, including refining user interface to insure that it is as accessible as possible to users of all ages and computer abilities, creating tools to assist conservation leaders in other communities to effectively use the platform, and helping households reduce carbon emissions, save money, and invest in the community.
+Mark used his TogetherGreen fellowship to expand the Dropoly platform in a variety of ways, including refining user interface to insure that it is as accessible as possible to users of all ages and computer abilities, creating tools to assist conservation leaders in other communities to effectively use the platform, and helping households reduce carbon emissions, save money, and invest in the community.
+He partnered with the City of Wilmington to send informational fliers with utility bills, reaching over 2,000 residential customers.